 GSPM Scholars Program

-Incoming students who have demonstrated exceptional academic achievement are eligible to receive a $20,000 scholarship toward GSPM tuition.
-To be considered for the GSPM Scholars program, applicants should have achieved a minimum 3.7 undergraduate GPA and should follow the application instructions outlined in the scholarship application form.
+Incoming students who have demonstrated exceptional academic achievement are eligible to be considered for a $20,000 scholarship toward GSPM tuition.
+To apply for the GSPM Scholars program, applicants must have achieved a minimum 3.7 undergraduate GPA and should follow the instructions of the scholarship application form.

 Although merit-based assistance is not generally available for the summer semester, summer applicants can submit a scholarship application by May 1 to be considered with fall applicants.

-If you have been selected for a merit-based award, fall applicants will be notified by June 15 and spring applicants by November 15.
+If you have been selected for a merit-based award, you will be notified by June 15 for the fall semester and by November 15 for the spring semester.

 O'Dwyer Fund for Student Loan Forgiveness